User Experience in Online Mortgage Banking: The Role of Infrastructure, APIs, and Latency

 Get the borrower experience your competitors already advertise.

-ABT's managed Microsoft Azure architecture for mortgage lenders delivers the latency budget your borrowers expect while producing the audit evidence your examiners require.
-Operated as a managed service by the Tier-1 Microsoft Cloud Solution Provider trusted by more than 750 financial institutions.
+The Microsoft Azure environment hosted by ABT, the MortgageExchange integration layer, and the M365 Guardian operating model together deliver the latency budget your borrowers expect and the audit evidence your examiners require — operated as a managed service by the Tier-1 Microsoft Cloud Solution Provider trusted by more than 750 financial institutions.

 Frequently Asked Questions